 The first company to offer a reliable and secure payment service was PayPal in 1998, which is a service that continues to be used by some of the biggest brands around the world as a method of completing transactions.

 Since the 90s, digital payment technology has grown exponentially at a rate that no one would have thought could have happened.

 Consumers are given ultimate convenience with mobile payment systems and contactless payments.
-The inception of cryptocurrencies such as Ethereum and Bitcoin features blockchain technology that offers a host of individual benefits for the user.
+The inception of cryptocurrencies such as Ethereum and Bitcoin features blockchain use cases that offer a host of individual benefits for the user.

 Technological payment innovations such as these have made transactions for the user easier than ever before, no matter where they are based or what currency they are using.

 The future of digital payments is only expected to grow even further, becoming increasingly flexible for all of the users utilizing it.